zahhaks/zahhaks/README.md

-hi my name is danny ... i am eighteen, i am autistic, pronouns are he/him, i also like mirrored pronouns ... (you refer to me as your own pronouns) i like many things ... i love horuss zahhak and dirk strider, i kin dirk a lot . i like talking too
+hi my name is danny ... i am eighteen, i am autistic, pronouns are he/him, i also like mirrored pronouns ... (you refer to me as your own pronouns) i am isfp 7w8 i like many things ... i love horuss zahhak and dirk strider, i kin dirk a lot . i like talking too

 morgan is my moirail and i love my friends